grafana/beyla/docs/sources/kubernetes.md

 ---
 title: Deploy Beyla in Kubernetes
 menuTitle: Deploy in Kubernetes
-description: Learn how to deploy Grafana's eBPF auto-instrumentation tool in Kubernetes.
+description: Learn how to deploy Beyla in Kubernetes.
 weight: 5
+keywords:
+  - Beyla
+  - eBPF
+  - Kubernetes
 ---

 # Deploy Beyla in Kubernetes

-You can deploy the eBPF auto-instrumentation tool in Kubernetes in two separate ways:
+You can deploy Beyla in Kubernetes in two separate ways:

 - As a Sidecar Container (recommended)
 - As a DaemonSet

 ## Deploying as a sidecar container

-This is the recommended way of deploying the eBPF auto-instrumentation tool for the following reason:
+This is the recommended way of deploying Beyla for the following reason:

 - You can configure the auto-instrumentation per instance, instead of having Beyla monitor all of the service instances on the host.
 - You will save on compute and memory resources.
 If the auto-instrumented service is present only in a subset of the containers running on the host, you won't need to deploy the auto-instrument tool for all containers.

-Deploying the eBPF auto-instrumentation tool as a sidecar container has the following configuration
+Deploying Beyla as a sidecar container has the following configuration
 requirements:

 - The process namespace must be shared between all containers in the Pod (`shareNamespace: true`